So what do you need to know?

 Lawful grounds for processing

 Dead easy this one.
 So me and my family aren’t homeless and don’t starve.
-In other words it’s absolutely necessary for my business to function and even grow.
+In other words everything I ever do with your data is because I believe it’s absolutely necessary for my business to function and even grow.

 Have I missed anything?